G20 summit in Japan: Trump says MBS doing ‘spectacular job’

 In a readout provided after the talks, the White House said the pair discussed "the importance of human rights issues", among other subjects, but gave no further details.
 Riyadh has hit back against claims that Prince Mohammed bears responsibility in the murder of Khashoggi, who was killed in what Saudi authorities have described as a rogue operation.

-But Trump was effusive in his praise of Prince Mohammed, who has moved to loosen some social restrictions in the kingdom but also cracked down on activists, including women pressing for the right to drive.
 "It’s an honour to be with the Crown Prince of Saudi Arabia, a man who has really done things in the last five years in terms of opening up Saudi Arabia," Trump said.
-"It’s like a revolution in a very positive way."
+"It´s like a revolution in a very positive way."

 But Trump ignored questions from the media about whether he would raise the journalist’s murder during his working breakfast with the prince.